2010 Pan American Youth Championship (boys' field hockey)

 The 2010 Pan American Youth Championship was the first edition of the Pan American Youth Championship, an international under–18 field hockey competition.
-The tournament was held in Hermosillo, Mexico, from 7–13 February.
+The boys' tournament was held in Hermosillo, Mexico, from 7–13 February.

 The tournament also served as a direct qualifier for the 2010 Summer Youth Olympics.
+Argentina defeated the United States 2–1 in the final to become champions, while Chile won the third-place playoff against Canada 5–1.

 Qualified teams

 Umpires

 The following umpires were appointed by the Pan American Hockey Federation to officiate the tournament: